pateldeev/cs480Patel/PA7/README.md

 The program offers the ability to change the simulation speed of the solar system.
 Pressing and holding down 'f' make the speed faster while pressing and holding down 's' will make the speed slower.
 The solar system can be stopped entirely by holding down 's' for long enough.

 ## Planets & Rings - Extra Credit
 The solar system includes all planets, including Pluto.
 Each planet can be focused on directly from the IMGUI menu.
 The orbits of other planets can seem strange from the perspective of a specific planet because the orbits are elliptical.
-Notably, Saturn and Uranus have rings.
+Jupiter, Saturn, Neptune, & Uranus have rings.
 Some of the larger planets have many moons.
 Since planets such as Jupiter have a large number of moons, we only showed the major ones.

+## Keyboard Controls
+IMPORTANT: For controls to work as intended, ensure the main window (not menu window) is selected. <br>
+* Keyboard controls
+  * +: zoom towards the focus point
+  * -: zoom away from the focus point
+  * f: make the simulation speed faster
+  * s: make the simulation speed slower
+  * m: toggle (open/close) IMGUI menu window
+* Exiting
+  * ESC: Will properly close all windows and exit program

 ## IMGUI Menu System
 There is a menu system that runs in a separate window.
 The menu system can be used to help help move around in the solar system. <br>